networknt/light-doc/content/en/tutorial/proxy/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Light-proxy is a very important service component that can glue all other alien APIs into the light platform ecosystem without re-writting.
-Once putting light-proxy in front of legacy APIs these API can enjoy all the cross-cutting concerns provided by the light-platform, such as security, metrics, auditing, traceability, validation, service registry/discovery etc.
+Light-proxy is a critical service component that can glue all other alien APIs into the light platform ecosystem without re-writing.
+Once putting light-proxy in front of legacy APIs these API can enjoy all the cross-cutting concerns provided by the light-platform, such as security, metrics, auditing, traceability, validation, service registry/discovery, etc.

 There are two separate tutorials here to leverage either Swagger 2.0 specification or OpenAPI 3.0 specification.

 ### Swagger 2.0 Backend